johnmcfarlane/papers/c++/error-handling.md

   * C++ API Contract providers who are encouraged to assert that their APIs are used correctly.
 * user: a test engineer who may be
-  * an program developer testing their work,
+  * a program developer testing their work,
   * a test engineer testing the program for correct operation, or
   * a dev-ops engineer testing the program as part of a CI pipeline
 * violation by user: